|

 during James Cook's first voyage to New Zealand.
 Originally the

-harbour was called Cook's mistake by one of the earliest European
+Harbour was called Cook's mistake by one of the earliest European

 visitors.